SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-data.md

 In the firmware repository, Cumulocity IoT offers to collect reference firmware for devices.

-In Cumulocity IoT a firmware is any kind of installable of which kind only one exists on the device.
-Therefore, you can only apply one firmware for any given device.
+As opposed to software, you can only apply one firmware for any given device.

 #### Viewing firmware